nShade/CV/CV.rst

     :achievements:
         * Created load test suite and functional test suite for a new bank system
         * Automated tests for an old bank client app with console interface
-        * Created a tool for creating prerequisites for manual tests, which sped up regression testing by 20%
+        * Created a tool for setting prerequisites for manual tests, which sped up regression testing by 20%

 .. jobentry:: uniqueics
     :icon: icons/icons8-company-24.png